 Anthrax is an infection, which can be life threatening.

-There are 3 forms of human anthrax, depending on where anthrax enters the body: Cutaneous (or skin)—due to spores entering a cut or break in the skin (most common)Inhaled—from breathing airborne spores into the lungsGastrointestinal—from ingesting spores in raw or undercooked food
+There are 3 forms of human anthrax, depending on where anthrax enters the body: Cutaneous (or skin)—spores enter through a cut or break in the skin (most common)Inhaled—breathing airborne spores into the lungsGastrointestinal—ingesting spores in raw or undercooked food

 Anthrax Can Enter the Body Through the Lungs